ilyamfaisal28/Batique_app/README.md

 # Batique
-Batique is an android app to classify images of six Batik classes from Northern Coastal Region of Java Island.
-This project was built for my undergraduate thesis research.<br>
+Batique is an android app to classify images of six Batik classes from Northern Coastal Region of Java Island and one class of images as negative.
+This project was built for my undergraduate thesis research.

 In this research, the CNN method applied with the ResNet50V2, MobileNetV2, and VGG-19 architectures, comparing these three models and integrating them into an Android-based application for automating batik motif classification.